crosstool-NG Internals

 this chapter is not really well written, and might thus be a little bit complex to understand.
 To get a better grasp of what an architecture is, the reader is kindly encouraged to look at the

-sub-directory, and to the existing architectures to see how things are laid out.
+arch/sub-directory, and to the existing architectures to see how things are laid out.

 An architecture is defined by: